DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/Extended Event/Setup Extended Event.md

 ---

-## Step 1: lets create the extended event
+## Step 1: create the extended event

 First we will create the extended Event and enable it.